jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 Wei Wuxian halts mid-sentence.
 It is wonderful too, to throw him so badly.
 Even if Lan Wangji blurted the word before he could think.

 “Huh?”
 Wei Wuxian says.

 “Yes.”
 Lan Wangji nods.

 “You want to—”

+Lan Wangji nods.

+“Here?”

 Nods.

-“Here?”
+“Now?”

 Nods.

 “But your leg?”